Faith4078/Hyundai-Creta-Web-App/README.md

 ### 1. Real-Time Leaderboard at Scale

 A naive database-query leaderboard collapses under concurrent writes at launch traffic.
-The leaderboard was rebuilt on **Redis sorted sets** — `ZADD` for score writes, `ZREVRANK` for O(log N) rank reads — decoupling rank computation entirely from PostgreSQL.
+The leaderboard was rebuilt on **Redis sorted sets** ,`ZADD` for score writes, `ZREVRANK` for O(log N) rank reads, decoupling rank computation entirely from PostgreSQL.

 Position updates are streamed to the client with **CSS transitions** on rank changes, keeping movement readable rather than jarring during rapid rank shuffles.

 ### 2. CRM Integration Without a Dedicated Backend

 Lead submissions needed to sync back to Hyundai's internal tracking system in real time.
-Handled via **Next.js API routes as webhook ingestion points** — entries hit the route, are validated, written to Supabase, and forwarded to the CRM.
+Handled via **Next.js API routes as webhook ingestion points** entries hit the route, are validated, written to Supabase, and forwarded to the CRM.
 No separate service, no ops overhead.

 ## Features